 Abortion Under Local Anesthetic

-In contrast to general anesthesia, you are fully conscious under local anesthesia, and also more aware than under concious sedation.
+In contrast to general anesthesia, you are fully conscious under local anesthesia - and also more aware than under conscious sedation.
 Only the sensation of cervical pain is suppressed

 Before using local anesthetics, your doctor will discuss all necessary medical information with you.

 Procedure of Abortion with Local Anesthesia

 - Immediately before the procedure, an analgesic is injected through the vagina and into the cervix, i.e., the opening of the uterus.
 Within two to six pricks, the cervix is numbed, resulting in (almost) no pain associated with the necessary dilation of the cervix.

 - The anesthetic gradually wears off after the procedure.